opensafely/documentation/docs/pipelines.md

 ## Running your code manually in the server

 This is only possible for people with level 3 access.
+You'll want to refer to [instructions for interacting with OpenSAFELY via the secure server](https://github.com/opensafely/server-instructions/blob/master/docs/Server-side%20how-to.md) (in restricted access repo).

 The live environment is set up via a wrapper script; instead of `cohortextractor`, you should run `/e/bin/actionrunner.sh`.
 For example, to run `run_model` on the Level 3 server, against the `full` database, you'd type: